-4. PRELIMINARY RESULTS
+4. RESULTS

-Figure 4 shows the histograms for brightness and noise levels acquired through PathS in the sorroundings of the Department of Mathematics in Padua, Italy.
-The results shown belong to an on-going larger sensing campaign involving students of the bachelor courses.
+In Fig. 4 are shown the histograms for brightness and noise levels acquired through PathS in the sorroundings of our the Department of Mathematics in Padua, Italy.
+The results shown belong to a larger sensing campaign involving bachelor students of our department.